johnyluyte/EPA-Learning-Assess/README.md

 ## Todo Lists

-- only (a) file
-- output csv
+- 要上傳 lecture.json
-- clean index UI
-- php send json
+- use iFrame on the right side
 - filter "other lecture" manually

 - Variable in JavaScript callback functions always gets last value in loop?